Kawasaki Motors: Racing

 Kawasaki's traditional racing colour is green.
 Many Kawasaki racing teams are called Team Green.
-The "Monster Energy Kawasaki Team Green™" provides a support program developing amateur motocross racers.
+The "Monster Energy Kawasaki Team Green" provides a support program developing amateur motocross racers.

 Grand Prix, MotoGP

 Kawasaki's first title was with Dave Simmonds in 1969 when they won the 125 cc World Championship.
 Kawasaki dominated the 250 cc and 350 cc grand prix classes from 1978 to 1982 winning four titles in each category.

 With the introduction of the four-stroke engines into MotoGP in 2002, Kawasaki decided to take part in the new MotoGP World Championship.
 Kawasaki entered the championship in 2003 with 250 cc Grand Prix racer Harald Eckl's Team Eckl.

 In 2003, the Kawasaki Racing Team was formed after Kawasaki had developed their new 990cc ZX-RR bike throughout 2002 and raced it in the last three races of the 2002 MotoGP season.
 The racing activities were managed by Harald Eckl's team based in Germany.
-It wasn't until 2004 that Kawasaki had two riders - Alex Hofmann and Shinya Nakano, who raced for the entire season.
+It was not until 2004 that Kawasaki had two riders - Alex Hofmann and Shinya Nakano, who raced for the entire season.
 Nakano placed 3rd in Japan that year achieving Kawasaki's first podium finish in MotoGP.

 In 2007, Kawasaki split from Harald Eckl because of Eckl's involvement with a competitor's MotoGP activities, which forced Kawasaki to terminate the relationship immediately.
 Kawasaki formed Kawasaki Motors Racing, a European subsidiary of Kawasaki Heavy Industries responsible for managing the racing activities of the MotoGP team and any other motorcycle racing activities Kawasaki may enter in the future.
-For the first time since Kawasaki returned to the premier class of motorcycle racing, the team became a complete ‘in house’ factory team.
+For the first time since Kawasaki returned to the premier class of motorcycle racing, the team became a complete 'in house' factory team.

 On January 9, 2009, Kawasaki announced it had decided to "... suspend its MotoGP racing activities from 2009 season onward and reallocate management resources more efficiently".
 The company stated that it will continue racing activities using mass-produced motorcycles as well as supporting general race oriented consumers.